 - Fellowship in Orthopedic Sports Medicine at SOAR, San Francisco, CA

 - Residency in Orthopedic Surgery at the University of Kansas, Wichita, KS

 - Internship, Department of General Surgery, Mayo Clinic, Rochester, MN

 - Sanford School of Medicine at the University of South Dakota, Vermillion, SD

 - Bachelor of Science Degree in Mathematics, University of South Dakota, Vermillion SD-

 Joining in September 2020!

 Paul Haeder (“Hay-der”), M.D. is a board certified orthopaedic surgeon with fellowship training in Sports Medicine.
-He joins Pacific Rim Orthopaedic Surgeons after practicing in North Lake Tahoe California where he gained extensive experience treating professional, Olympic, elite and recreational athletes in a wide range of outdoor sports.
+He joins Pacific Rim Orthopedic Surgeons after practicing in North Lake Tahoe California where he gained extensive experience treating professional, Olympic, elite and recreational athletes in a wide range of outdoor sports.

 Dr. Haeder specializes in advanced arthroscopic techniques of the knee, hip and shoulder aimed at getting athletes back to their pre-injured level of sports participation.
 He believes getting back to full activity is important for not only the elite, professional and Olympic athletes, but also for the recreational athletes and weekend warriors.